 This dialog lets you enter the Header information for the flights recorded with SeeYou Mobile.
-Information on Copilot, Registration, Competition ID and Class is collected here.
-Note that SeeYou Mobile for PDA and PNA has pilot name embedded into the registration key and can therefore not be changed through this page.
+Information on Pilot, Copilot, Registration, Competition ID and Class is collected here.

 Interval spin box lets you select the interval between consecutive fixes that are recorded while Enable logging check box turns logging on and off.
-The location of the stored IGC file is determined through the Settings > Files 961 dialog.
+The location of the stored IGC file is determined through the Settings > Files dialog.

-The Start/Finish logging button enables you to manually start or finish the recording of the flight regardless of the current flight parameters which try to determine takeoff and landing automatically.
+Logger permanently on enables you to manually start or finish the recording of the flight regardless of the current flight parameters which try to determine takeoff and landing automatically.

 Launch Type determines how soaring begin is calculated.
-At the setting "Foot launch" Soaring begin is equal to takeoff.
+At the setting "Tow or winch" Soaring begin is equal to takeoff.
 At other settings it is not.